School District of Palm Beach County

 - High-performance culture

-The district looked at 10 years of their Advanced Placement (AP) and Cambridge Advanced International Certificate of Education (AICE) enrollment data to get a better understanding of the performance and equity gaps across student demographic groups.
+The district looked at 10 years of their Advanced Placement (AP) and Cambridge Advanced International Certificate of Education (AICE) enrollment data to get a better understanding of the performance and access and opportunity gaps across student demographic groups.
 After digging deeper, the district found cases where students of different races with the same grade point average were not afforded the same opportunity to take similar advanced coursework because course enrollment requirements varied across schools.
 With this evidence, SDPBC leaders found a need to publicly name implicit bias as an explicit systemic barrier leading to inequitable access to accelerated coursework.
-In the district’s new strategic plan, equity was highlighted as “[both] an outcome and an action.”
+In the district’s new strategic plan, access and opportunity was highlighted as “[both] an outcome and an action.”

 ABOUT THE SCHOOL DISTRICT OF PALM BEACH COUNTY (SY 2019–20)